LDovic/four-temperaments-party-game/README.md

 This is a game based on the Hippocratic four temperaments personality model.

-Dependencies:
+Dependencies: pygame, simpleaudio, wavinfo

-pygame
-- Pygame builds games in Python
-important: pip install pygame==2.0.0.dev6 (developer pygame version) if working with Python 3.8 The standard pygame will not work with <= Python 3.7 More info: https://pythonprogramming.altervista.org/how-to-install-pygame-in-python-3-8/
+- pygame - important: pip install pygame==2.0.0.dev6 (developer pygame version) if working with Python 3.8 The standard pygame will not work with <= Python 3.7 More info: https://pythonprogramming.altervista.org/how-to-install-pygame-in-python-3-8/

-simpleaudio		- simpleaudio plays audio files
+- simpleaudio - simpleaudio plays audio files

-wavinfo			- wavinfo gets metadata from wav audiofiles
+- wavinfo - wavinfo gets metadata from wav audiofiles